 Caffeine is a key part of many people’s lives, whether it’s delivered in the form of a morning cup of coffee or an energy drink to keep them alert and performing later in the day.

 While consuming a small or moderate amount of caffeine doesn’t seem to have negative effects on your health, research shows that excessive caffeine consumption could increase your risk of feeling anxious or stressed throughout the day.

 In a study published in the Journal of Psychopharmacology in 2015, researchers found that very high caffeine consumption appeared to be linked with anxiety in adolescents.

-Other research has found that the targets of caffeine, the adenosine receptors, may cause sleep issues and anxiety in some people after caffeine is ingested.
+Other research published in the journal, Frontiers in Psychology, has found that the targets of caffeine, the adenosine receptors, may cause sleep issues and anxiety in some people after caffeine is ingested.

 If you’re a frequent coffee drinker, you may want to try reducing your caffeine consumption for a while to see if it has a positive impact on your mood.